Joseph Keller: Awards and honors

 Keller was awarded a Lester R. Ford Award (shared with David W. McLaughlin) in 1976 and (not shared) in 1977.
 In 1988 he was awarded the U.S. National Medal of Science, and in 1997 he was awarded the Wolf Prize by the Israel-based Wolf Foundation.
 In 1996, he was awarded the Nemmers Prize in Mathematics.
 In 1999 he was awarded the Ig Nobel Prize for calculating how to make a teapot spout that does not drip.
 With Patrick B. Warren, Robin C. Ball and Raymond E. Goldstein, Keller was awarded an Ig Nobel Prize in 2012 for calculating the forces that shape and move ponytail hair.

 In 2012 he became a fellow of the American Mathematical Society.

 Personal life

 Keller's second wife, Alice S. Whittemore, started her career as a pure mathematician but shifted her interests to epidemiology and biostatistics.

-Keller had a brother who was also a mathematician, Herbert B. Keller, who studied numerical analysis, scientific computing, bifurcation theory, path following and homotopy methods, and computational fluid dynamics; Keller was the co-advisor of his Herbert's PhD thesis.
+Keller had a brother who was also a mathematician, Herbert B. Keller, who studied numerical analysis, scientific computing, bifurcation theory, path following and homotopy methods, and computational fluid dynamics; Keller was the co-advisor of his brother Herbert's PhD thesis.
 Herbert Keller was a professor at Caltech.
 Both brothers contributed to the fields of electromagnetics and fluid dynamics.
 Joseph Keller died in Stanford, California on September 7, 2016, from a recurrence of kidney cancer first diagnosed in 2003.